Napp History, Family Crest & Coats of Arms

 The medieval Knepp Castle is found west of the village of West Grinstead in West Sussex.
 Built on a mound or "cnoepp," the castle was originally a motte and bailey fortress, built in the 12th century by William de Braose.
 In 1214, he had it rebuilt as a stone castle with a two-storey keep.
 Later Royal visitors included kings Henry III in 1218, Edward II in 1324 and Richard II in 1384.

-Important Dates for the Napp family
+Early History of the Napp family

 This web page shows only a small excerpt of our Napp research.
 Another 88 words (6 lines of text) covering the years 1273, 1279, 1294, 1301, 1648, 1698, 1768 and 1681 are included under the topic Early Napp History in all our PDF Extended History products and printed products wherever possible.